 The warmer months in Australia see most of us looking forward to sunshine and holidays — especially now that lockdown restrictions are easing.
-For emergency services, Spring is also the beginning of storm season.
+For emergency services, Spring is also the beginning of storm and natural catastrophe season.
 Convective storms are consistently Australia’s costliest catastrophes, causing damage from large hail, wind gusts and flash flooding to homes, business, crops and vehicles.

 October has seen an onslaught of severe storm events already.
 A low pressure trough over central Australia moved east last week, triggering multiple storm warnings from the Bureau of Meteorology for the coast The trough ultimately eventuated in several noteworthy events (summarised in Table 1).

 Reportedly 1000 homes damaged; no major injuries

 Oct.
 15, 2021

 Oct.
 18, 2021

 Damaged windscreens; 1 call for assistance

 Mackay, Mt.
 Morgan, Rockhampton